 In 2010, the global market for quantum dots was low, sitting at $67 million .
 It was projected to have an amazing 59.3% compound annual growth rate, which was mostly realized and by 2016 it has become a $610 million global market (with the estimated CAGR it was predicted to reach $670 million by 2015) .
 The current growth rate is estimated at 41.3% now for 2016 to 2021, predicting the global market to reach $3.4 billion by 2021 .

-If silver nanoparticles of 99% purity or higher can be produced anywhere in the range of 10 nm – 40 nm, they can be sold at a wholesale price of $3 a gram.
-To undercut the market to allow for entry I assumed a price of $2 a gram.
-This comes out to be about $24 million a year in revenue.
-As seen in Table 15, this comes out to about $12 million a year in profit.
+[Note: these are 2017 figures.
+For 2021 double the figures below.]
+If silver nanoparticles of 99% purity or higher can be produced anywhere in the range of 10 nm – 40 nm, they can be sold at a wholesale price of $3+ a gram ($6/gram in 2021).
+To undercut the market to allow for entry I assumed a price of $2 a gram ($4/gram in 2021).
+This comes out to be about $24 million a year in revenue for 2017 ($48 million in 2021).
+As seen in Table 15, this comes out to about $12 million a year in profit for 2017 ($24 million a year for 2021).
 Referencing Section 2.21, a producer with the production rate would have a 1.56 percent market share of the global market.